-A special Rpc error occurs on server EXCH1: These certificates are tagged with following Send Connectors : Outbound to Office 365.
+A particular Rpc error occurs on server EXCH1: These certificates are tagged with Send Connectors: Outbound to Office 365.
 Removing and replacing certificates from Send Connector would break the mail flow.
-If you still want to proceed then replace or remove these certificates from Send Connector and then try this command.
+If you still want to proceed, then replace or remove these certificates from Send Connector and then try this command.

 $cert = Get-ExchangeCertificate -Thumbprint XXXXXX